 DLF has created a new framework for establishing mentoring relationships among our community members, centered around face-to-face interaction at our annual Forum.
-Nearly 200 people have answered yes to the following questions and chose to participate in the first two years of the program:
+Nearly 300 people have answered yes to the following questions and chose to participate in the first three years of the program:

 Are you willing to share your expertise and help grow the profession as a mentor?
 Want to “pay it forward” and help someone else benefit from your experience?